The Story About Oriental Beauty Tea

 Oriental Beauty Tea was an invention by a unique technique in Taiwan.
 It was a beautiful mistake, initially.
 When a tea farmer once encountered insect problems, they picked the upper leaves and buds that are the finest parts of the trees bitten by the insects.
 Not wanting to waste the harvest, they took the tea to the tea laboratory and discovered that after the insects sucked the tea stems and buds juice, it started the oxidation process.
 The chemicals that the plant releases in response to the bug bites added natural sweetness and fruity aromas to the tea.
-The farmer then sold this rare tea for a higher price as it was well-received by the world tea industry’s leaders and soon became popular.
+The farmer then sold this rare tea for a higher price as it was well-received by the world tea industry’s leaders and soon became papular.

 2. Acquired Unique Plantation Technique And Growing Conditions

 After this significant discovery, the farmer applied this skill to grow all types of tea by feeding the insect, Jacobiasca formosana.
 And for the need of the feeding, the tea must grow in warmer areas on the leeward side of hills in regions.
 It also requires sufficient humidity and sunshine at lower altitudes (300–800m) between the mountains and the plains.
 That’s why this unique plantation technique is only suitable to harvest in the middle of summer, and only about 40–50% of the leaves used.
-However, as the climate changes globally, Taiwan enjoyed warm winters almost every year now.
+However, as the climate changes globally, Taiwan enjoyed a warm winter almost every year now.
 That’s why some batches of Oriental Beauty tea can harvest in December, which made it incredibly unique.

 3. The Names